aama/webapp/README.md

 [SPARQL](http://www.w3.org/TR/rdf-sparql-query/)
 queries about morphological data in a Clojure context.

+We have chosen to write the application in the LISP dialect [Clojure](http://clojure.org/index) in part because we find its functional programming structure congenial and conducive to insights into the problem at hand, and in part because of the formidable and constantly growing set of libraries created by its very involved community of users.
+However, as we note in [aama.github.io](http://aama.github.io),
+essentially the same basic functionality could be achieved by any software framework which can provide a web interface for handling SPARQL queries submitted to an  RDF datastore.

 The application  uses "live" aama data.
 It assumes that:

 1.   language data in